-When it comes to building lean muscle mass, resistance training can be a powerful way to boost testosterone levels.
+When it comes to building lean muscle mass, resistance training can be a powerful way to boost testosterone levels which has many benefits and is good for overall health.
 A 2012 study compared HIIT with steady-state endurance exercises and found that HIIT actually increased testosterone levels while running continuously for 45 minutes did not.
 In contrast, resistance training helps build lean muscle mass by making your muscles work against a force - in this case, weight machines, free weights, resistance bands, or your body weight.
 There are many obvious benefits of resistance training.

 HIIT increases testosterone levels

 Resistance training has been shown to increase testosterone levels over a long period of time.
 Research has shown that a 30-minute weightlifting session can increase testosterone levels by as much as 21.6 percent.
 However, people new to weight training should seek qualified guidance before beginning an exercise routine.
 This will ensure proper form and prevent injuries.
 You do not need to invest in expensive equipment to begin HIIT; you can simply use your body weight as resistance.

 One study in 2012 compared HIIT and steady-state cardio and found that HIIT significantly increased testosterone levels.
 The results showed that HIIT increased testosterone levels significantly more than 45 minutes of steady-state cardio.
 In addition, HIIT also improves muscle growth by increasing nitric oxide, a substance that increases blood flow to the penis.
 A recent study at the University of South Wales found that participants who engaged in HIIT routines reduced their body fat by three times more than those who did steady-state exercises.